 How a Gas Compressor Company Streamlined Its Global Pipeline with Salesforce

-When they approached our team, the mission was clear—migrate their fragmented data and build a scalable Salesforce Sales Cloud solution tailored to their engineering-heavy, EPC-driven sales model.
+The mission was clear—migrate their fragmented data and build a scalable Salesforce Sales Cloud solution tailored to their engineering-heavy, EPC-driven sales model.

 Building the Foundation: Quickstart, the Right Way